sassembla/WebConsole/README.md

 ##usage:
-copy Assets/WebConsole folder to your project.
-That's all.
+1. Copy Assets/WebConsole folder to your project.
+2. Open Assets/WebConsole/console.html
+3. That's all.

 ##!caution!
 every logs will send to browser synchronously.